puavo-org/lsiommu/README.md

 There are two approaches for doing builds.

 Run `make` in order to create a *development build*.
 It takes care of orchestrating Meson to create a debug build.
+A sysfs discovery backend, instead of udev, can be selected as follows:  `make DISCOVERY=sysfs`.

 Orchestrate `meson` manually in order to create *production builds*.